Mfundo-debug/smart-face_detection/README.md

 ## Related Work

-The system discusses related work in the field of mulƟmedia registration systems, AI, object detection, and computer vision.
+The system discusses related work in the field of multimedia registration systems, AI, object detection, and computer vision.
 It reviews existing literature and research, highlighting the advancements and limitations of previous systems.
 This background information provides a context for the proposed system and highlights its novel contributions.

 ## System Architecture